2018 NFL Mock Draft: Browns start QB run with Josh Allen, Bills take Lamar Jackson

 29. Jacksonville Jaguars

 Mason Rudolph, QB, Oklahoma State.
 Could six quarterbacks go in Round 1?
 If it happens, the Jags could be in the market for Blake Bortles' replacement.
 Yes, he earned the right to be the starting quarterback in 2018, but there are no guarantees beyond that.
-If he regresses next season the Jags will have Jackson waiting in the wings.
+If he regresses next season the Jags will have Rudolph waiting in the wings.

 30. Minnesota Vikings